rmbolger/Posh-ACME/docs/Plugins/Aliyun.md

 The Key ID is specified as a string using `AliKeyId` and the secret is specified as a SecureString using `AliSecret`.

-*NOTE: The `AliSecretInsecure` parameter is still supported but should be considered deprecated and may be removed in a future major release.*
+*NOTE: The `AliSecretInsecure` parameter is deprecated and will be removed in the next major module version.
+Please migrate to the Secure parameter set.*

 ```powershell
 $secret = Read-Host "Secret" -AsSecureString